 • Now we come to the name of Eisengrim.
 This is derived from one of the earliest medieval tales of Reynard the Fox in which Ysengrimus or Isengrim the Wolf is continually defeated by Reynard.
 While the name is Germanic (from isen ‘iron’ + grim ‘fierce’) the English pronunciation might suggest a false etymology from ‘ice’ (Reynard in one episode tricks Isengrim into fishing with his tail through a hole in the ice, with the inevitable consequence).
 Perhaps not coincidentally the Margrave’s residence is set beside the frozen Thames, on which his henchmen — sailing an ice-yacht — attempt to catch and despatch Dido and her friend (though not before the henchmen fall victim to their own machinations, through a hole in the ice).
 You will of course already have noticed that the Margrave already has a vulpine forename, Wolfgang, the most famous bearer of this name of course being the musical prodigy Mozart.

 Where did Aiken draw the name for her wolfish villain from?
 The medieval tales, of course, may have been her primary source.
-She may also have known of Tolkien’s hobbits of that name in The Lord of the Rings, or possibly she took her cue from The Deptford Trilogy by Robertson Davies, the third volume of which — World of Wonders (1975) — featured Magnus Eisengrim as the alias of magician Paul Dempster.
+She may also have known of Tolkien’s hobbits of that name in The Lord of the Rings, or possibly she took her cue from The Deptford Trilogy by Robertson Davies, especially the third volume of which — World of Wonders (1975) — featured Magnus Eisengrim as the alias of magician Paul Dempster.
 Joan was later to use Magnus as the name of the villain in the Wolves chronicle Midwinter Nightingale (2003), which I find suggestive.

 Was Eisengrim a werewolf?
 It’s tempting to think so.
 Although only sixty (around the age Aiken was when writing Dido and Pa) Eisengrim’s bloodthirstiness seems to be slaked only by the death of victims, some of whom were consigned to the cellars to expire from drowning or rats.
 In the Margrave’s final hours his personal physician tries various procedures to relieve him, including enemas, bleeding and leeches, even considering lithotomy (kidney stone removal), dririmancy (diagnosis from watching blood dripping) and phlebotomy (making an incision in a vein) but nothing avails.
 At the point of death Eisengrim “let out a wail — a long, terrible, howling, keening, lamenting ululation — such as one of the wolves themselves might have given, robbed of its prey.”
 His expiration is truly horrendous: